-- 4.2.3 Family Violence can take many forms and may include, but is not limited to, actual physical violence (to a person, pet or property), threats of physical violence (to a person, pet or property), psychological, economic or sexual abuse.
-Children are always affected either emotionally or physically where there is a family violence even if they are not personally injured or physically present. - 4.2.4 Notification Referral Reporting notification, referral and reporting are all terms used to describe making a report of concern to Oranga Tamariki and/or Police.
+- 6.2.1 Child and Young Person means any person under the age of 18 years, or over 18 years but enrolled as a student at SMC - 6.2.2 Child Abuse - can involve ongoing, repeated or persistent abuse, or may arise from a single incident.
+Child abuse may take many forms but it can be categorised into four different types : - (a) Physical abuse - (b) Sexual abuse - (c) Emotional abuse - (d) Neglect - 6.2.3 Family Violence can take many forms and may include, but is not limited to, actual physical violence (to a person, pet or property), threats of physical violence (to a person, pet or property), psychological, economic or sexual abuse.
+Children are always affected either emotionally or physically where there is a family violence even if they are not personally injured or physically present. - 6.2.4 Notification Referral Reporting notification, referral and reporting are all terms used to describe making a report of concern to Oranga Tamariki and/or Police.

-4.2.5 Responsibilities:
+6.2.5 Responsibilities: